 With millions of travelers hitting the highway this summer for those treks to the Grand Canyon and Disneyland, ACC can keep a weary driver from veering into another lane.
 When you start to daydream behind the wheel, ACC can detect if the distance of the vehicle ahead of you is encroaching on your space.
 It also gives drivers the added benefit of prepping your vehicle for a crash: If the guy in front of you slows down quickly, your car will brake.
 It will also flash an alert and even tighten the seat belts.

-It's available as partial ACC -- only working at speeds of about 20 miles per hour and up -- or pricier full-range adaptive cruise control.
+It’s available as partial ACC — only working at speeds of about 20 miles per hour and up — or pricier full-range adaptive cruise control.
 Partial will set you back about $500, but prepare to fork over about $2,500 for the full system.
+However, it’s more common on new cars for adaptive cruise control to be part of an overall technology package offered on mid to high trim levels of a given car.

 Tech that keeps us in line is definitely a trend worth checking out.